 - Progressive: occurs over time

-- Sudden: happens quickly
+- Sudden: happens in a quick manner

 - Fluctuating: gets better or worse over time